VCDN-2024/prog7312-poe-Akhonaa/README.md

 ## Project file structure:
 - MainWindow.xaml.cs and MainWindow.xaml: Main menu navigation
-- ReportIssuesWindow.xaml.cs and .xaml: window for reporting issues -LocalEventsWindow.xaml.cs and .xaml: Window for viewing all events -ServiceRequestStausForm.xaml.cs and .xaml: Form for viewing details of service requests -StatusHeap.cs: for managing and prioritizing service request statuses -StatusHistoryTree.cs: tree used to store service request parameters -StatusHistoryWindow.cs: the UI component that presents status history data -FilterWindow.xaml.cs and .xaml: Window for filtering search results for the events/announcements
+- ReportIssuesWindow.xaml.cs and .xaml: window for reporting issues
+- LocalEventsWindow.xaml.cs and .xaml: Window for viewing all events
+- ServiceRequestStausForm.xaml.cs and .xaml: Form for viewing details of service requests
+- StatusHeap.cs: for managing and prioritizing service request statuses
+- StatusHistoryTree.cs: tree used to store service request parameters
+- StatusHistoryWindow.cs: the UI component that presents status history data
+- FilterWindow.xaml.cs and .xaml: Window for filtering search results for the events/announcements

 ## More technical Information:
 - Fronted designed with WPF(XAML). and backend designed with C#